dajat/hyper-v-demo/README.md

 <img src="https://imgur.com/4ucQRVe.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, you can assign memory to your virtual machine.
 You can check how much memory is left on the PC by navigating to “Task Manager.”
-In case, we have 13.5 GB available and can use less GBs due to speed and performance.
-You can enter as mush as you’d like, but no less than 32 MB.
+In this case, we have 13.5 GB available and can use less GB due to speed and performance.
 </p>
 <br />
 <h2>Download and Install Virtual Machine in Hyper-V (cont.)</h2>